-Ι, of the (City, Town, Township, Borough, etc.)
+I, of the (City, Town, Towns hip, Borough, etc.)

 of in the County of and the State of

-of full age, being duly sworn according to law on my oathdepose and say
+of full age, being duly sworn acco ording to law on my oathdepose and say

 that:

-1. I am a(n) owner, partner, shareholder or officer of the company set forth below and am duly authorized to execute this affidavit on its behalf.
+1. I am a(n) owner, partner, shareholder or officer of authorized to execute this affidavit on its behalf

-(Check Appropriate Statements(s))
+(Check Appropriate Statements(s

-I own, lease or control all necessary equipment required by plans, specifications, and advertisements under which bids are asked for.
+I own, lease or control all necessary equip specifications, and advertisements under w

-I do not own, lease or control all the necessary equipment required by plans specifications, and advertising under which bids are asked for.
+I do not own, lease or control all the neces by plans specifications, and advertising un

-If the bidder is not the actual owner or lessee of all the necessary equipment provide the source from which the equipment will be obtained (Attach additional sheets if necessary.)
+ssee of all the necessary equipment provide ill be obtained (Attach additional sheets if

-Attach certification from the owner or person in control of the equipment definitely granting to the bidder the control of the equipment required during such time as may be necessary for the completion of that portion of the contract for which it is necessary.)
+granting to the bidder the control of the rson in control of the equipment definitely equipment required during such time as that portion of the contract for which it is

-(Title)
+(Title) )

-(Name of Company)
+(Name e of Company)

-ne on thisday of, 2023
+ibed and sworn me on thisday of , 2025

-Notary l Public of New JerseySignature
+Notary Public of New Jersey Signatura

 Signature